microsoftgraph/msgraph-sdk-powershell/src/SchemaExtensions/beta/examples/Update-MgBetaSchemaExtension.md

 Update-MgBetaSchemaExtension -SchemaExtensionId $schemaExtensionId -BodyParameter $params
 ```
-This example shows how to use the Update-MgBetaBetaSchemaExtension Cmdlet.
+This example shows how to use the Update-MgBetaSchemaExtension Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).